jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 #### Slurm
 User logins to *interactive* node in sorvi.
 In addition four *computing* nodes can be used to submit batch jobs via Slurm.
 `run-ghg-master.slurm` and `run-eu529-ghg-master.slurm` are scripts that can be submitted via `sbatch` for execution.
-Both simply call `run-ghg-master.sh`and `run-eu529-ghg-master.sh` respectively.
-Therefore edits in these two files are mirrored in the corresponding Slurm scripts.
+They simply first reserve resources for program execution and then call `run-ghg-master.sh` and `run-eu529-ghg-master.sh` respectively.
+Therefore edits in these latter two files are mirrored in the corresponding Slurm scripts.
 The usage is:

 		(lukeghg) prompt% sbatch --mail-user firstname.lastname@luke.fi run-ghg-master.slurm
 		(lukeghg) prompt% sbatch --mail-user firstname.lastname@luke.fi run-eu529-ghg-master.slurm